Right Arrow

 What are the most critical OSHA compliance requirements for construction sites in 2025?

-The 2025 OSHA requirements include several critical updates.
+The 2025 OSHA requirements include several key updates.
 Companies must provide properly fitted PPE for all employees and those with 100+ employees must expand their electronic submission to include Forms 300, 301, and 300A.
 Additionally, safety programs must incorporate enhanced mental health considerations, and companies face stricter enforcement under the expanded Severe Violator Enforcement Program.
 Construction companies must also maintain thorough documentation systems that can withstand regulatory scrutiny.

 How does AI-powered safety monitoring actually work on construction sites?